hugoagno3/mCP/README.md

 # Overview

-The `mCP` package provides a set of functions for targeted protein complex detection from data generated from co-fractionation mass spectrometry-based proteomics experiments.
+The `mCP` package provides a set of functions for targeted protein complex detection from co-fractionation mass spectrometry-based proteomics experiments.
 It is designed to work with experimental data in the form of protein abundance matrices.
 The program, identifies protein complexes present in the experimental data, using an external protein complexes database (e.g. CORUM or Complex Portal).
 The R package contains co-fractionation experiment datasets as examples of two different species: Homo sapiens (Hek293T cells) and Mus musculus (cardiomyocytes).

 This vignette provides a step-by-step guide to using the `mCP` package to analyze proteomics data and identify protein complexes of interest.
 In this tutorial, we will analyze a single co-fractionation experiment.
 An experimental dataset "Homo sapiens", derived from Hek293T cells, fractionated by BNE-PAGE (35 fractions).